 A new poll shows that a solid majority of Americans opposes allowing business owners to deny services to people on the grounds of religious belief.

-Conservative Republicans were more likely to support discriminatory service policies, with 65 percent expressing support.
+The political breakdown was about what you’d expect: Conservative Republicans were more likely to support discriminatory service policies, with 65 percent expressing support.
 Among Democrats, opposition to denials of service was much higher, reaching 81 percent among liberal Democrats.

 PRRI Senior Research Associate Maxine Najle said opposition to religion-based refusals has remained steady over several years.

 “The support we’ve seen on these questions has been pretty stable,” Najle said.
 “The general public has been fairly supportive of LGBT issues for a while now.
 The differences are within the margin of error.”

 The survey also found strong support for marriage equality, with 62 percent of Americans saying they back it.
 PRRI says that’s a nine-point increase since 2015 when the Supreme Court upheld marriage equality.
 Religious Right groups have continued to assail that ruling and have even speculated that a Supreme Court remade by President Donald Trump might overturn the decision.
 Culturally, however, it looks like they’ve lost the battle.